Understanding probate, wills, and trusts

 What are the drawbacks?

-- Probate can be long and expensive
+• Probate process can be long and expensive

-- Probate proceedings are a matter of public record
+• Probate proceedings are a matter of public record

 What is a will?

-- Typically less expensive than a trust to establish
+• Typically, less expensive than a trust to establish

 What is a trust?

-- Assets are owned by the trust, not your estate
+• Assets are owned by the trust, not your estate

-- If you should become unable to handle your affairs, a co- or successor trustee can take control
+• If you should become unable to handle your affairs, a co- or successor trustee can take control

-- Unlike probate, the terms of a trust are private and not part of the public record
+• Unlike probate, the terms of a trust are private and not part of the public record

-Revocable living trusts and funding them
+Revocable living trusts basics

 A trust is a legal arrangement involving three parties.
 The grantor places assets in a trust, which is administered by a trustee for the benefit of the beneficiary.
-One person can play all three roles, depending on the trust.
+A revocable living trust, created during the grantor’s lifetime, can be revoked, meaning the grantor still has control over the assets.

 Please be aware:

-Trusts (for the benefit of others) may help protect beneficiaries from:
+Trusts for the benefit of others may help protect beneficiaries from:

 Self